ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 # More Terminology

 - **Module** : Blob of Python code which is executed to perform task
-- **Inventory**: File containing hosts and groups of hosts to run tasks
+- **Inventory**: Array of hosts (stored in a file or specified via command-line) where tasks will be run
 - **Role**: A mechanism for reusing and organizing code in Ansible in a standard  hierarchy
 - **Facts**: Builtin variables related to remote systems (i.e. ipaddress, hostname, cpu, ram, disk, etc.).
 They are filled-in by the `setup` module which is always run by default.
 Let's see the facts in our machine: